 Why do ants suddenly appear in my house?

-Ants appear suddenly when worker ants discover food or moisture indoors.
-Once a food source is found, they leave a pheromone trail that leads other ants from the colony into the home.
+Ants appear suddenly when worker ants find food or moisture indoors.
+Once worker ants find a food source, they leave a pheromone trail that leads other ants from the colony to it.

 Are carpenter ants the same as termites?